Sweden in the Junior Eurovision Song Contest 2003: Lilla Melodifestivalen 2003

 Sveriges Television (SVT) held a national final to select the Swedish entry to the Junior Eurovision Song Contest 2003.
+Lilla Melodifestivalen 2003.
+The submission window for Lilla Melodifestivalen 2003 was opened until 6 June 2003.
+By the deadline, over 1300 entries were received, which from ten were selected as finalists and were revealed on 10 September 2003.

-Lilla Melodifestivalen 2003 was held on 4 October, and was hosted at the SVT Television Centre in Stockholm by children's TV host Victoria Dyring.
+The final took place on 4 October at the SVT Television Centre in Stockholm.
+The show was hosted by children's TV host Victoria Dyring.
+Dilba performed an interval act with "Diamonds and Motorcars".